raphael-susewind/india-religion-politics/examples/README.md

 ## examples

 This folder contains example SQL queries, R scripts and other processing tools that can be used to replicate some of the papers that have used this dataset.
 The papers themselves are referenced below; to create the replication data, one has to run the respective sql file against the main database, and then continue with either a statistical script or by using the respective vrt file to produce maps with appropriate GIS software (e.g. QGIS plus TileMill).
+Short explanations can usually be found in the respective *.txt files.

 ## Files